Almond Sugar Cookies

 I store all my cutout cookies in my cold front bedroom in an airtight container.

-For optimal taste, I like to eat them within a week BUT they can last much longer stored in an airtight container or frozen.
+I like to eat them for optimal taste within a week, but they can last much longer if stored in an airtight container or frozen.

 Love these almond sugar cookies?